Jesse Mugambi: Liberation theology

-Mugambi started schooling as an Internally Displaced Person (IDP).
+Mūgambi started schooling as an Internally Displaced Person (IDP).
 The experience was traumatic, as described by Caroline Elkins, David Anderson, and others.
 His articulation of Liberation Theology in later years was anchored in his personal experience of "imperial domination and colonial oppression".
-In 1989 he published a book containing his theological reflections African Christian Theology: An Introduction.
+In 1989, he published a book containing his theological reflections African Christian Theology: An Introduction.

-In his 1974 essay on liberation and salvation, Mugambi clarified that within the African context of the 1960s and 1970s national liberation was the main preoccupation for all responsible leaders.
+In his 1974 essay on liberation and salvation, Mūgambi clarified that within the African context of the 1960s and 1970s, national liberation was the main preoccupation for all responsible leaders.

 That the fundamental concern of African Christian theology has been liberation-salvation has been manifested in the activities of many African Christians and the growth of more than six thousand "Independent" churches in the continent of Africa.
 Most African Christians have not felt it necessary to theorize about Christian Theology, as religious faith is practical living for them, expressed most effectively through experience, not through words.
 The time has come when it is necessary to analyze the premises of the African Christian experience and study it in relation to that of people in other parts of the world.
-This systematic analysis and study, however, will be realistic and relevant to African Christian theology if Africans themselves will be the analysts and students of their own experience...
-What is important to point out in this context is that while liberation both as a concept and as a historical struggle in Africa today takes on different emphasis in different parts of Africa, it must be the overarching goal – the historical project— out of which and for which an African Christian theology must emerge.
+This systematic analysis and study, however, will be realistic and relevant to African Christian theology if Africans themselves will be the analysts and students of their own experience.
+The most important point in this context is that while liberation both as a concept and as a historical struggle in Africa today takes on different emphasis in different parts of Africa, it must be the overarching goal – the historical project— out of which and for which an African Christian theology must emerge.

 Reconstruction theology

-In Mugambi's scholarly work liberation precedes reconstruction in African Christian Theological reflection.
+In Mūgambi's scholarly work, liberation precedes reconstruction in African Christian Theological reflection.

-Mugambi resonates with Karl Jaspers' positive appraisal of myth in the conceptualization of world-views.
-Thus Mugambi proposes that "a society which is incapable of making its own myths and re-interpreting its old ones, becomes extinct."
+Mūgambi resonates with Karl Jaspers' positive appraisal of myth in the conceptualization of world-views.
+Thus, Mūgambi proposes that "a society which is incapable of making its own myths and re-interpreting its old ones, becomes extinct".
 In view of this insight, he defines the vision of the theology of reconstruction, in Africa, as a project of "...re-mythologization, in which the theologian thus engaged, discerns new symbols and new metaphors in which to recast the central Message of the Gospel."

-Mugambi joins other scholars in African Christian theology, endeavoring to relate Christianity with the African cultural and religious heritage with an appreciation of both the Gospel and the wisdom bequeathed from generation to generation through oral tradition, cherished customs, rituals, and symbols.
-Mugambi's idea for a Pan-African identity has support within some diplomatic circles.
+Mūgambi joins other scholars in African Christian theology, endeavoring to relate Christianity with the African cultural and religious heritage with an appreciation of both the Gospel and the wisdom bequeathed from generation to generation through oral tradition, cherished customs, rituals, and symbols.
+Mūgambi 's idea for a Pan-African identity has support within some diplomatic circles.
 Even though he does not treat Africa as a single geo-cultural context of theology, he nevertheless creates in his readers an impression that African concerns are broadly the same.
 He is particularly appealing because he strictly and consistently avoids any attempt at parochial, national, and regional introversion, opting for an approach that keeps in full view the entire continent of Africa with all its homogeneity and heterogeneity.